-As this source category is a key category for N2O, plant specific activity data are applied here according to the IPCC guidelines.
+As this source category is a key category for N2O, plant specific activity data is collected here according to the IPCC guidelines.

-These data are made available basically via a co-operation agreement with the nitric acid producers and the IVA (Industrieverband Agrar).
+This data is made available basically via a co-operation agreement with the nitric acid producers and the IVA (Industrieverband Agrar).
 As the data provided by the producers has to be treated as confidential, it is anonymised by the IVA before submitting it to the UBA.
-Here, one producer is delivering its data directly to the UBA.
-After checking these specific data, they are merged with the IVA.
+However, one producer is delivering its data directly to the UBA.
+After checking this specific data, it is merged with that provided by the IVA.

-According to the IVA, catalytic reduction is used as a reduction method in some of the plants.
+According to the IVA, catalytic reduction is used as an abatement method in some of the plants.

 For NOx the default emission factor from the EEA Emission Inventory Guidebook of 10 kg/t NH31) is used.